 - Since 1996 Cornell has been known as one of the 40 “Colleges that Change Lives,” based on the Loren Pope book now in its fourth edition.

 - Cornell has consistently been one of 20 private colleges recognized as a “Best Buy” in the “Fiske Guide to Colleges” (2010, 2011, 2012, 2014)

-- Cornell is one of 100 liberal arts colleges on Kiplinger’s list of the best values in private colleges for 2014
+- Cornell has been on Kiplinger’s list of the best values in private colleges every year since 2011

 5. Belong HereCornell College’s setting on a wooded hilltop in Mount Vernon, Iowa, offers a classic, beautiful and safe collegiate setting.
 A brick pedestrian mall along the ridge of the hilltop links modern facilities with numerous buildings on the National Register of Historic Places.
 But the campus is more than just a pretty place.
 It is a launching pad for student growth and success.
 The campus is completing renovation in key areas such as the Thomas Commons and four first-year residence halls.
 Cornell’s location in Mount Vernon provides students an idyllic small college town atmosphere in an urban fringe community located in the heart of the Iowa’s Creative Corridor.
 In addition, Cornell is only four hours from Chicago and less than five hours from Minneapolis.

 - The College has state-of-the-art theatre and art facilities, and a newly renovated Thomas Commons